Understanding and qualifying for new State Pension

 There are different rules if you live abroad.

-Your first payment will be within 5 weeks of reaching State Pension age.
+Your first payment will be within 5 weeks of the date you choose.
 You’ll get a full payment every 4 weeks after that.

 You might get part of a payment before your first full payment.
-The letter will tell you what to expect.
+The letter confirming your State Pension will tell you what to expect.

 The day your pension is paid depends on your National Insurance number.